St Mary at Hill Monuments

 Skull and crossbones entrance to Church, and Watermen and Lightermen building.

 Just down the street from the Church is firstly a door with a pediment containing a much painted skull and

-crossbones, seemingly wearing a raised visor.
+crossbones, seemingly wearing a raised visor - this would have been the original entrance to the Churchyard.
 And near the bottom is a small building housing the Company Of

-Watermen and Lightermen, classical, one bay wide with arched windows pilasters, and high relief designs of
+Watermen and Lightermen, classical work of 1895, one bay wide with arched windows pilasters, and high relief designs of

 the ground floor window.